 “Go With the Flow” was recorded in Dalton, MA at the Stationery Factory by Johnny Irion (Producer, Mixing and Engineer) on a Studer Tape Machine previously owned by Jackson Browne, which Johnny shipped across the country.
 Brad and Johnny formed a spirited collaboration that included Johnny on Background Vocals, Electric Guitar, Piano, Organ and drummer Brian Kantor (Fruit Bats, Vetiver) with songwriter Wes Buckley on Bass, and Rory Verbrugge on pedal steel to create a classic analog sound.

-Originally from Brooklyn, NY, but with stints in Nashville and Florida Brad is known for his DIY tenacity and extremely entertaining intimate live shows.
+Originally from Brooklyn, NY, but with stints in Nashville and Florida Brad is known for his DIY tenacity and intimate live shows.
 Whether it is a house concert, a listening room, or a streaming concert.
-Over the last few years, he has traversed North America and Europe including Canada and Scandinavia and even played concerts in Colombia and Tunisia.
+Over the last few years, he has traversed North America and EU including Canada and Scandinavia, and even played concerts in Colombia and Tunisia.
 One night with Brad will run the gamut of all human emotions from humor, hedonism, activism, and heartbreaking sadness.
-From folk-rock anthems to indie folk, flares of cosmic Americana, psychedelic, alt-country, to straight-up storytelling sometimes you get it all in one song.
+From folk-rock anthems to indie folk, flares of Cosmic Americana, psychedelic, alt-country, to straight-up storytelling sometimes you get it all in one song.
 Influenced by classic songwriters like JJ Cale, John Prine, Billy Bragg, Kris Kristofferson, and Townes Van Zandt his timeless songs mix love, humor, and protest seamlessly to get you through the tough times.

-The new song “South Dakota” is a finalist in the 2020 Chris Austin Songwriting Contest (Merlefest).
+The song “South Dakota” is a finalist in the 2020 Chris Austin Songwriting Contest (Merlefest).
 "South Dakota" has already been included on Spotify's "Indigo" "Emerging Americana" and "Cosmic Country" Playlists, Rolling Stone France, Indie & Folk Radio, Songpickr, The Alternate Root, OCTA, Dust of Daylight, and Ear to the Ground playlists!
 It is getting regular spins on Folk and Americana Radio including The Current, WMOT, and WXNA.

 Twitter / Instagram @thisfrontier

 “Go With the Flow” was the first song written at Stetson Kennedy’s house in Fruit Cove, FL at the historical park where Brad wrote his last album “Real Job.”
 (2016) He was going to handle his new life as a true solo artist with a positive spin.
-The idea was inspired by North Florida’s beautiful fresh water springs where you can rent a tube on the side of the road and float downstream.
+The idea was inspired by North Florida’s beautiful freshwater springs where you can rent a tube on the side of the road and float downstream.
 It is an upbeat song, about when life hands you challenges sometimes it is best to just sit back relax and see where life takes you.

 “South Dakota” is a finalist in the Chris Austin Songwriting Contest at Merlefest (2020) and was inspired by someone from South Dakota who randomly kissed me on a night out in East Nashville and then never returned my phone calls.
 The love song meanders into the last verse inspired by the unfinished Crazy Horse sculpture out in South Dakota, “Crazy Horse is staring at the grasslands / Deadwood, Black Hills to the Badlands / Buffalo, Wounded Knee, Black Elk Speaks / They stole the gold and traded a dust bowl.”